milkmansson/toit-ccs811/README.md

 ![Front and back of a ccs811](images/ccs811.jpg)

 > [!WARNING]
-> This device is allegedly obsolete.
-It is quoted as being noisy and outdated.
-> However they are still cheap, widely available, and good enough for many
-> projects such as mine, making a driver worth the time to write.
+> This device is quite old, although they are about.
+There are operational
+> caveats for this device.
+Please read below.

+## Features

 ## Caveats
+#### 'Early-Life'
-- **'Early-Life':** - the datasheet states that the device requires a Burn-In time:
+The datasheet states that the device requires a Burn-In time:
 > "CCS811 performance in terms of resistance levels and sensitivities will change
 > during early life.
 The change in resistance is greatest over the first 48 hours
 > of operation.
 CCS811 controls the burn-in period allowing eCO 2 and eTVOC
 > readings to be used from first power-on after 60 minutes of operation in modes
-> 1-3." (pp12)
+> 1-3." (pp12).

-- **'Conditioning Period':**
+**However**, a later firmware update to the device reduces this requirement.
+Please see below.

+#### 'Conditioning Period'
 > After early-life (Burn-In) the conditioning or run-in period is the time
 > required to achieve good sensor stability before measuring VOCs after long idle
 > period.
 After writing to MEAS_MODE to configure the sensor in mode 1-4, run
 > CCS811 for 20 minutes, before accurate readings are generated. (pp12)

+**However**, a later firmware update to the device changes this requirement.
+Please see below.

+#### Temperature and Humidity Compensation:
-- **Temperature and Humidity Compensation:** If an external sensor is available, temperature and humidity information can be passed to the CCS811.
+If an external sensor is available, temperature and humidity information can be passed to the CCS811.
 The IC will automatically compensate its readings accordingly.

- eCO2 and eTVOC Air quality sensor

-## Features
+A worked example of this exists in the [examples](https://github.com/milkmansson/toit-ccs811/tree/main/examples) folder.

+#### Firmware
+  Please
+see [this
+readme](https://github.com/maarten-pennings/CCS811/blob/master/examples/ccs811flash/README.md).
+The device this library was created with was already at v2.0.0, and recently purchased devices appear to come with the latest firmware.
+Therefore, this library was not extended to include firmware update capability.
+See the [examples](https://github.com/milkmansson/toit-ccs811/tree/main/examples) folder for examples of determining what APP-VERSION your IC has.
+See the [this repo](https://github.com/maarten-pennings/CCS811/blob/master/examples/ccs811flash/README.md) for help on updating, if it is indeed required.
+Raise an issue if a need exists for updating in this driver.